Lawsuit: Service of Process

+In federal court, Rule 4(m) of the Federal Rules of Civil Procedure requires service of process to be completed within 90 days of filing the complaint, or the action against an unserved defendant may be dismissed without prejudice unless good cause is shown.

+After service is effected, the process server must file—or return to the plaintiff—an affidavit or certificate of service detailing who was served, when, where, and by what method, creating a public record that proper notice was given.

+By ensuring every defendant receives proper notice and an opportunity to be heard, service of process upholds due process rights and safeguards the court’s authority to adjudicate disputes.

 Pretrial discovery

-A pretrial discovery can be defined as "the formal process of exchanging information between the parties about the witnesses and evidence they’ll present at trial" and allows for the evidence of the trial to be presented to the parties before the initial trial begins.
+A pretrial discovery can be defined as "the formal process of exchanging information between the parties about the witnesses and evidence they'll present at trial" and allows for the evidence of the trial to be presented to the parties before the initial trial begins.
 The early stages of the lawsuit may involve initial disclosures of evidence by each party and discovery, which is the structured exchange of evidence and statements between the parties.
-Discovery is meant to eliminate surprises, clarify what the lawsuit is about, and also to make the parties decide if they should settle or drop frivolous claims and/or defenses.
-At this point the parties may also engage in pretrial motions to exclude or include particular legal or factual issues before trial.
+Discovery is meant to eliminate surprises, clarify what the lawsuit is about, and also to make the parties decide if they should settle or drop frivolous claims or defenses.
+At this point, the parties may also engage in pretrial motions to exclude or include particular legal or factual issues before trial.

-There is also the ability of one to make an under oath statement during the pretrial, also known as a deposition.
+There is also the ability of one to make an under-oath statement during the pretrial, also known as a deposition.
 The deposition can be used in the trial or just in the pretrial, but this allows for both parties to be aware of the arguments or claims that are going to be made by the other party in the trial.
 It is notable that the depositions can be written or oral.

 At the close of discovery, the parties may either pick a jury and then have a trial by jury or the case may proceed as a bench trial.
 A bench trial is only heard by the judge if the parties waive a jury trial or if the right to a jury trial is not guaranteed for their particular claim (such as those under equity in the U.S.) or for any lawsuits within their jurisdiction.